GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

 Given the enormous body of literature and methods available for SDM, it can only be an entry point for more sophisticated and project-specific modelling techniques.
 Each course aims to create area-wide species distribution maps for a group of organisms and a particular area of the world for which hitherto no species richness maps exist.

+Due to the ongoing **Corona-Virus SARS-CoV-2 pandemic** this course will be taught in a “Hybrid”-concept and trying to include session where students and  teachers partly meet at the University of Marburg, depending on the current situation and regulations.
+However, until further notice, the course will take place fully digital in the online classroom.
+The link to the online classroom will be provided by the instructor.
+{: .notice--info}

 # Syllabus